 web backends, we handle HTTPS for you and there is no need

 to do anything.

-Certificates issued by let’s encrypt have a short live of 90 days.
+Certificates issued by let’s encrypt have a short life of 90 days.
 We renew certificates when they are 60 days old.
-In pratice, the provided files will change every 1-2 months.
+In practice, the provided files will change every 1-2 months.

 Make sure to either restart your service once a month, or watch the files for changes and restart accordingly.
 Otherwise your service will use an outdated, invalid certificate.